hamdiallam/Solidity-RLP/README.md

 Transformations(All take an RLPItem as an arg):
 1. `isList(RLPItem) bool` : inidicator if the encoded data is a list
 2. `toList(RLPItem) RLPItem[]` : returns a list of RLPItems
 3. `iterator(RLPITem) Iterator` : returns an `Iterator` over the RLPItem.
-Must be a rlp encoded list
+RLPItem must be an encoded list
 4. `toBytes(RLPItem) bytes` : returns the payload in bytes
 5. `toAddress(RLPItem) address` : returns the encoded address.
 Must be exactly 20 bytes.
 6. `toUint(RLPItem) uint` : returns the encoded uint.
 Enforced data is capped to 32 bytes.